MacLochlainns Weblog

 I put together a post on how to upload to MySQL from a CSV file with dates.
 It was more or less for my students but one of them was curious how the mega formula worked.
 As commented, the easier solution is to create a custom format.
 Oddly, Open Office does support the MySQL default format natively.

-Excel doesn’t support the native MySQL date format, which is YYYYMMDD, or 20090602 for June 2, 2009.
-That means you have to convert it from a scalar date to a string.
-If you just shook your head at the term scalar date, let me explain that Excel supports only three data types.
+Excel doesn’t support the native MySQL date format as a default format mask, which is YYYY-MM-DD, or 2009-06-02 for June 2, 2009.
+That means you have to convert it from a scalar date to a string or create a custom format mask (see Dmitri’s comment below).
+If you just shook your head at the term scalar date, maybe a custom format mask is best.
+However, if you want a programming solution let me explain that Excel supports only three data types.
 They’re a string literal, a numeric literal, and a formula.
 Dates in Excel are merely formatted numbers.
 When the numbers are integers, the date is a date, but when the number has a fractional component, the date is really a timestamp.

 Here’s a brief description of the process required to convert a date in Excel into a MySQL date format string literal in a CSV file.
 You need the following Excel functions: